-Priority 6: Any places that are left will be offered to children who live outside the catchment area.
-If there are not enough places for all of them, we will look at the following criteria:
+After that, any places that are left will be offered to children who live outside the catchment area.
+If there are not enough places for all of them, we will look at the following two criteria.
+4a.
+Priority will be given to the children outside the catchment area who will, have an older sibling at the school on the day they are due to start there.